 Let's roll up our sleeves and heat that oven up for this quick bread recipe.

-To get the best pumpkin bread we need to start with the spices that really stand out in this recipe.
+To get the best pumpkin bread with glaze we need to start with the spices that really stand out in this recipe.

 Ground Cloves ~ cloves have a hardy aroma and also a sharp warm flavor.